 Under Get Started, you can create a new drawing by selecting the Start Drawing option.
 The new drawing is based on the most recently used template.
-You could also select from other templates using the Templates drop-down list below the block.
+You could also select from other templates using the Templates drop-down list at the bottom of the block.
 Normally a template drawing contains no geometry (lines, arcs, circles, etc.) but has specific settings based on what and how you intend to draw.
-For example, if you intend to use inch units, use the acad.dwt template drawing; whereas, if you intend to use metric units, use the acadiso.dwt.
+For example, if you intend to use inch units, use the ACAD.DWT template drawing; whereas, if you intend to use metric units, use the ACADISO.DWT.